Chappaqua Continuing Education

 About the Instructors

 DAVID “Magic Dave” FERST is a world-renowned magician/mentalist/memorist who has been performing since the age of six.
 He is a top consultant in the magic field teaching sleight of hand to some of the world’s finest entertainers.
-He also performs for many charities such as Memorial Sloan Kettering, St. Judes Children’s Hospital, Orange Grove Medical Center, National Leukemia/ Lymphoma Association, and many others.
+He also performs for many charities such as Memorial Sloan Kettering, St. Judes Children’s Hospital, Orange Grove Medical Center, National Leukemia/Lymphoma Association, and many others.

-ROBIN INGRAM is a retired school administrator and science teacher, has been weaving baskets since 1997 and is a member of the Northeast, Long Island and North Carolina guilds.
+ROBIN INGRAM is a retired school administrator and science teacher, has been weaving baskets since 1997, and is a member of the Northeast, Long Island and North Carolina guilds.
 She has been teaching basket weaving for sixteen years at numerous libraries, historic sites, and adult schools.
-Other hobbies include weaving on a floor loom, bookbinding and most recently, hand embroidery.
+Other hobbies include weaving on a floor loom, bookbinding, and most recently, hand embroidery.

 JESSICA MEYROWITZ is a knitter and designer that creates handmade products using an oversized, 100% merino wool yarn.
-Her company, It’s a...Yummy, is a provider of Yummy Yarn and hand knit products including throws, baby blankets, pillows, wraps, hats, scarves and belts as well as DIY knitting kits.
+Her company, It’s a...Yummy, is a provider of Yummy Yarn and hand-knit products including throws, baby blankets, pillows, wraps, hats, scarves, and belts, as well as DIY knitting kits.
 Jessica sells the products, the yarn and the DIY kits on her website itsayummy.com.
-Additionally, she teaches Yummy Mindful Knitting Workshops--a hot new trend in the Wellness Community--at various corporations for team building and at destination spas including Canyon Ranch, Rancho La Puerta, Red Mountain Resort, Golden Door, Lodge at Woodloch and Ocean House.
+Additionally, she teaches Yummy Mindful Knitting Workshops--a hot new trend in the Wellness Community--at various corporations for team building, and at destination spas including Canyon Ranch, Rancho La Puerta, Red Mountain Resort, Golden Door, Lodge at Woodloch, and Ocean House.

 Photography / Technology